zestzero/Jira-estimate-summarizer/README.md

 # Jira-estimate-summarizer
-Chrome extension that shows estimate summaries and percentage done (base on estimates) in the epics details in Jira cloud next-gen projects.
+Chrome extension that shows estimate summaries and percentage done (based on estimates) in the epics details in Jira cloud next-gen projects.

 <img src="/screenshot.png" alt="" width="90%">